D4Danny/Unsupervised-Machine-Learning---CLUSTERING/README.md

 #### Scenario 1.
 EAST WEST AIRLINE DATASET
 East West Airlines has provided information on passengers who belong to an airline’s frequent flier program.
 For each passenger the data include information on their mileage history and on different ways they accrued or spent miles in the last year.
 The goal is to try to identify clusters of passengers that have similar characteristics for the purpose of targeting different segments for different types of mileage offers.

+#### Scenario 2.
+US CRIME RATE DATASET
+Perform Clustering(Hierarchical, Kmeans & DBSCAN) for the crime data and identify the number of clusters formed and draw inferences.

+Data Description:
+Murder -- Muder rates in different places of United States Assualt- Assualt rate in different places of United States UrbanPop - urban population in different places of United States Rape - Rape rate in different places of United States

 ### 1. Hierarchical Clustering <a name="HC"></a>